gruppe-adler/gruppe_adler_mod/optionals/cinematicSpec/README.md

 Allows toggling between ACE spectator and old BI spec cam.

-Use *F2* to enter from ACE spec, and right click to return to it.
+Bind a key to enter from ACE spectator free camera.
+Right click to return to it.

 #### Maintainer(s)
 * Fusselwurm